CONTACT US NOW | (925) 932-0201

-This is especially true if the betrayed partner has not also sought help.
-While external factors such as financial concerns, availability, child care, and career might get in the way of many women finding a safe space to talk to a professional, she should really receive the same priority as her partner’s therapy.
+This is especially true if the partners of sex addicts have not also sought help.
+While external factors such as financial concerns, availability, child care, and career might get in the way of many women finding a safe space to talk to a professional, she should really receive the same priority as her partner's therapy.

-Perhaps it is because we, as a society, see anyone suffering from an addiction as dealing with an emergency situation – and in many ways they are – that the needs, wants, desires, and requests of the addict begin to supersede their partner’s experience.
+Perhaps it is because we, as a society, see anyone suffering from an addiction as dealing with an emergency situation – and in many ways they are – that the needs, wants, desires, and requests of the addict begin to supersede partners of sex addicts' experience.

-But it is important that we take a step back here and remember that the partner of an addict has just been through a tremendous trauma.
+But it is important that we take a step back here and remember that the partners of sex addicts have just been through tremendous trauma.
 Her world has been rocked.
 Everything she thought she could trust in her relationship, in her home, has become twisted.
 She feels lied to, hurt, forgotten, and tremendously betrayed.
 These feelings are valid.
 These feelings deserve attention.
-Sweeping them under the rug, or making them secondary to her addicted partner’s personal recovery is only serving to silence, erase, and re-victimize women who have very recently had the shock of their lives.
+Sweeping them under the rug, or making them secondary to her addicted partner's personal recovery is only serving to silence, erase, and re-victimize women who have very recently had the shock of their lives.